ormsng/Chess/README.md

 # Chess
 * This project is a live chess game written in Java and uses Firebase for authentication and database purposes.
-* It was created as a final project for a mobile app development course, with the goal of providing a learning opportunity for users to improve their chess skills.
+* It was created as a final project for a mobile app development course, with the goal of providing a learning opportunity for users to improve their chess skills and compete online.
 * The game includes a full range of chess moves, an authentication system, and real-time updates for smooth gameplay.
 * Overall, this project showcases the developer's programming abilities and demonstrates how Java and Firebase can be used to create engaging mobile games.